Blog Post December 5, 2025 | 15 minute read

 This modularity speeds up innovation.
 Instead of waiting for your PIM vendor to build new features, you can integrate specialized solutions right away.

+If you need advanced image recognition for visual search, plug in a computer vision API.
+If you want more sophisticated personalization or product recommendations, connect a dedicated personalization engine.
 The time it takes between identifying a need and deploying a solution drops from months to weeks.

 Enterprise scalability advantages

+As your product catalog grows, different components face different scaling challenges.
+Your search functionality might need to handle millions of queries, but your data governance tools serve a smaller user base.
 With composable architecture, you can scale each component independently.
 You are not paying for enterprise-level everything when you only need enterprise-level performance in specific areas.

 The European Union is not asking nicely.
-Digital Product Passports are coming, and they will completely change how you structure product data.
+Digital Product Passports (DPP) are coming, and they will completely change how you structure product data.

 The timeline is also aggressive.
 The EU Digital Product Passport requirements roll out between 2026 and 2030, starting with textiles, electronics and batteries.

+So, if you sell products in European markets, you need to be ready.
 Companies are already scrambling to understand what data they need to collect and how to structure it for compliance.

-New data modeling requirements
+New data modeling requirements:

 Your current product data model probably focuses on marketing attributes, pricing and basic specifications.
 With Digital Product Passports, you need a completely different approach.

-You need to track:
+You now need to track:

 • Material composition down to specific percentages and sourcing locations

-• Manufacturing processes including energy consumption and waste generation
+• Manufacturing processes, including energy consumption and waste generation

 • Transportation data covering every step of the supply chain

-• End-of-life instructions for recycling, disposal, or refurbishment
+• End-of-life instructions for recycling, disposal or refurbishment

-• Repair information including spare parts availability and service manuals
+• Repair information, including spare parts availability and service manuals

 Lifecycle tracking from cradle to grave